-In spite of the help, RPMG failed to respond to the patient request again.
-The patient, then, filed a second complaint against RPMG.
+In spite of the help, RPMG failed to respond to the patient’s request again.
+The patient then filed a second complaint against RPMG.
 This complaint, in turn, led to the HHS investigation.

 The investigation determined that RPMG was violating HIPAA by not sharing the PHI with the requester.

 In RPMG’s defense, it claimed that the requested records included psychotherapy notes.
-So, they did not have to comply with the patient request.
+So they did not have to comply with the patient’s request.